Doly02/ipk-proj-2/README.md

 ### Libraries
 - **Google Test (gtest)**: Required for compiling and running the unit tests.
 Ensure you have Google Test installed on your system as it uses `-lgtest -lgtest_main -pthread` flags for linking.

-- **python scapy**: Scapy is a packet manipulation tool for computer networks.
+- **Python Scapy**: Scapy is a packet manipulation tool for computer networks.
 Library is required for run `python3` script which checks that all packet subsets that need to be captured are captured by the sniffer.

-The `Scapy` Library can be installed on Ubuntu by command:
+The `Scapy` library can be installed on Ubuntu by command:
 `pip install scapy`

 ### Build tools